 6. Choose a non-toxic liquid detergent.

 I’ve been using powder detergent, but given the fact that liquid detergents prevent microfiber shedding and work better with cold water, my next trip to the grocery store will be for non-toxic, unscented liquid detergent.
+You can also consider signing up for the online membership-based market, Thrive Market, to buy your non-toxic cleaning supplies.
 Earth Friendly Products makes an unscented, cold-water, non-toxic detergent.

 7. Wash in cold water.